This page only applies to people who apply to work for:

 What information we ask for

-We'll collect personal details such as name, address, telephone number and email address, previous job history and experience, qualifications, and any support needs you may have.
+We'll collect personal information such as name, address, telephone number and email address, previous job history and experience, qualifications, and any support needs you may have.

 We'll also ask for diversity information like your gender, ethnicity and sexual orientation.
-You don't have to tell us this - if you do, it's always anonymised.
+You don't have to tell us this.

 We might collect other information depending on whether you've applied for a staff or volunteer role.